brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 micrograd depends on a numerical library for linear algebra calculation, NumPy today, without re-inventing any wheel.
 As long as this numerical library is performant, we will see micrograd is in the same ballpark regarding the performance.

-### micrograd is both kid-friendly and researcher-friendly
+### micrograd is both kid- and researcher-friendly
 The core file [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py) is no more than 500 lines.
 Each mathematical operator is defined in 10-20 lines, for example the sum operation in [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py):

 ```python